act-rules/act-rules.github.io/_rules/descriptive-heading-b49b2e.md

 #### Failed Example 1

-Heading marked up with `h1` element that does not describe the topic or purpose of its [section of the content](#section-of-content).
+Heading marked up with `h1` element that does not describe the topic or purpose of its [section of the content][].

 ```html
 <h1 class="target">Weather</h1>